kcodek/cmake_sample_projects/notes.md

 * This is based on Jason Turner's CMake tutorial:  https://youtu.be/HPMvU64RUTY

 ## 3. Project_03
-* An executable that uses a with shared library
+* An executable that uses a shared library
     $ tree -L 3

         .